angelbareria/Resume-Builder/README.md

 # Resume-Builder
-Project for FSWD - Interactive Resume Generator
+#Project for FSWD - Interactive Resume Generator
+#Built using HTML , CSS , Javascript and Bootstrap